RTBHOUSE/techblog/_posts/2021-11-25-L2-EVPN-to-L3-concept-part2.markdown

 Unfortunately, this feature has not been implemented yet.
 We decided to write simple scripts based on **lldpd** linux package to discover server peers.
 Here is a current PoC that we are working on.

-  - service to monitor LLDP changes and write all detected BGP peers to /etc/rtbbgp/peers directory  :
+  - service to monitor LLDP changes and write all detected BGP peers to /etc/rtbbgp/peers directory:

 ```
 $ systemctl status lldp-peer-dicovery.service